The European Central Bank (ECB) has cut interest rates eight times since June 2024, and the main deposit rate currently sits at 2%.

 Learn more in our guide to interest rates, or dive deeper into how ECB rates impact your savings.

-At its most recent meeting on 24 July 2025, the Governing Council of the ECB decided to hold interest rates steady at 2%.
+At its most recent meeting on 30 October 2025, the Governing Council of the ECB decided to hold interest rates at 2%.
 The interest rates on the main refinancing operations and the marginal lending facility stayed at 2.15% and 2.40% respectively.

 These rates are used as a reference point by Irish banks when setting their own interest rates on loans and deposits.

-In Ireland, the annual Harmonised Index of Consumer Prices (HICP) stayed at 1.6% in July.
-The Consumer Price Index (CPI), meanwhile, eased to 1.7% from 1.8% in June.
+In Ireland, the annual Harmonised Index of Consumer Prices (HICP) rose to 2.7% in September.
+The Consumer Price Index (CPI) also rose to 2.7% in September, up from an annual increase of 2% in the 12 months to August 2025.

-According to new figures from the Central Bank of Ireland, the average rate on new Irish mortgage agreements at end-June 2025 was 3.60%, down slightly from 3.61% in May.
+According to new figures from the Central Bank of Ireland, the average rate on new Irish mortgage agreements at end-July 2025 was 3.58%, down 2 basis points from July.

-Irish mortgage rates are now the seventh highest in the eurozone, where the average rate is 3.32%.
+Irish mortgage rates are the eighth highest in the eurozone, where the average rate is 3.30%.

 Here are some things for Irish savers to consider in the current interest rate environment: